 Excellent shopping, enlightening entertainment, a myriad of mouthwatering restaurants, and hip local breweries are just a few of the things that make Richmond our pick for one of the coolest places to stay in Melbourne.

-Richmond is also home to the famous Melbourne Cricket Grounds, a popular destination for sports fans from around the world.
+Richmond is also home to the famous Melbourne Cricket Ground, a popular destination for sports fans from around the world and the home of AFL (Aussie rules footy).

 So whether you’re looking to shop ‘til you drop, tease your taste buds or take in a match, Richmond is a neighbourhood with so much to offer visitors.